Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: Luminosity-Function Methodology

+This is the largest effective volume over which the catalogue remains consistent with being complete at luminosity $L$.

-In principle, one could evaluate the LF directly as $\phi(L;d_{\rm eff}(L))$.
-In practice, $d_{\rm eff}(L)$ is smaller at the faint end, so this would use only a subset of the catalogue and yield relatively large Poisson uncertainties there.
-We therefore use the effective-volume construction primarily to estimate a smooth, luminosity-dependent completeness correction for a single large reference sample that contains many sources.
+In principle, the LF could be evaluated directly from $\phi_g[L;R_{\rm eff}(L)]$.
+In practice, because $R_{\rm eff}$ becomes small at the faint end, that estimator would use only a limited fraction of the data and would therefore be unnecessarily noisy.
+Instead, we use the effective-volume construction to derive a smooth multiplicative completeness correction relative to a single large reference sample.
+Specifically, for each catalogue we first compute a raw structure-corrected LF,

-Specifically, we compute a ``raw'' LF $\phi_{\rm raw}(L;d_0)$ in a fixed large distance limit $d_0$ (6~kpc for OB stars and 18~kpc for compact \HII\ regions).
-We then estimate an empirical completeness factor on a coarser luminosity grid $\{L_k\}$ by comparing the maximum inferred density in each coarse bin to the raw density in the same bin,
+where $R_0$ is the maximum distance adopted for the catalogue.
+We then define the completeness factor in coarser luminosity bins as